harry-honours-2025/roulingo/README.md

 …

 > [!TIP]
-> Invoke `roulingo --help` for an overview of available sub-commands.
+> Run `roulingo --help` for an overview of available sub-commands.

 ### Instance Construction